jugyo/logy/README.markdown

 Description
 --------

-Chlr is a Terminal based ChangeLoging tool.
+Logy is a Terminal based ChangeLoging tool.

 Install
 --------